Have you ever spent hours thinking of how to write a good thesis statement only to resort to the dull “This essay is going to be about...”?

 Explains what, how, and why

 A thesis statement tells the readers what to expect from the rest of the paper.
-It should explain what you are arguing for in the paper, how you plan to expand and execute it, as well as why we are required to analyze this essay.
+It should explain what you are arguing for in the paper, how you plan to expand and execute it, as well as why you are required to analyze this essay.

 In other words, think of your “what” as the basic position of the argument, your “why” as your reasoning, and “how” as the evidence you include (like examples, sources, research, theories, etc.).